 1. Prior to the injection, every third borehole is left open.
 When KÖSTER 2 IN 1 is injected via an injection packer, it can travel through the crack to the open borehole next to that injection packer.
-Enough material has been injected into that particular injection packer when KÖSTER 2 IN 1 comes out of the next open borehole.
+Enough material has been injected into that particular injection packer, when KÖSTER 2 IN 1 comes out of the next open borehole.
 Then the injection is stopped and an injection packer is installed in the open borehole.
 After that, the injection can be continued via the next injection packer.
 The newly set packer must then also be injected.

-2. Another sign that the crack cannot be filled further via a certain injection packer is that a counter-pressure develops in the crack.
-The increase in pressure is shown on the pressure gauge of the injection pump and no more material is being pumped into the crack via that particular injection port.
-The injection of that packer is stopped and the next packer is injected.
+2. Another sign that the crack can not be filled further via a certain injection packer is that a counter-pressure develops in the crack.
+The increase in pressure is shown on the pressure gauge of the injection pump and less or no more material is being pumped into the crack via that particular injection port.
+Then the injection is interrupted and one can move on to the next injection packer.